cnerg/cnerg.github.com/community/people/tanjimul/index.md

 * Energy systems
 * CAD designs and simulations
 ## Education
-* University of Wisconsin-Madison, [B.S. in Mechanical Engineering, class of 2029]
+* University of Wisconsin–Madison, [B.S. in Mechanical Engineering, class of 2029]